cuba-platform/ldap-addon/README.md

 The application component supports the following LDAP event types:

-*  *BeforeUserRolesAndAccessGroupUpdatedFromLdapEvent* - defines the state of a CUBA user before matching rules are applied, i.e. before user roles and an access group are assigned.
+*  `BeforeUserRolesAndAccessGroupUpdatedFromLdapEvent` — defines the state of a CUBA user before matching rules are applied, i.e. before user roles and an access group are assigned.
-*  *AfterUserRolesAndAccessGroupUpdatedFromLdapEvent* - defines the state of a CUBA user after matching rules are applied, i.e. after user roles and an access group are assigned.
+*  `AfterUserRolesAndAccessGroupUpdatedFromLdapEvent` — defines the state of a CUBA user after matching rules are applied, i.e. after user roles and an access group are assigned.
-*  *UserCreatedFromLdapEvent* - describes the state when a new CUBA user is created after logging in using LDAP credentials.
+*  `UserCreatedFromLdapEvent` — describes the state when a new CUBA user is created after logging in using LDAP credentials.
-*  *UserActivatedFromLdapEvent* - defines the state of a CUBA user that was previously inactive, and then activated.
+*  `UserActivatedFromLdapEvent` — defines the state of a CUBA user that was previously inactive, and then activated.
-*  *UserDeactivatedFromLdapEvent* - defines the state of a CUBA user that was previously active, and then disabled.
+*  `UserDeactivatedFromLdapEvent` — defines the state of a CUBA user that was previously active, and then disabled.

 # Appendix A. Application Properties
 There is a set of application properties to be configured before working with the component.
 These properties should be